opencrvs/opencrvs-core/packages/resources/README.md

 - Facilities _(The places where civil registration and vital events such as births/deaths occur)_
 - Employees _(The staff required to undertake the functions of civil registration)_

-The feautures in this package are designed to import and convert the reference data above into the FHIR standard, then populate the OpenCRVS [https://github.com/jembi/hearth](Hearth) NoSQL database, via the OpenCRVS [http://openhim.org/](OpenHIM) interoperability layer.
+The feautures in this package are designed to import and convert the reference data above into the FHIR standard, then populate the OpenCRVS [Hearth](https://github.com/jembi/hearth) NoSQL database, via the OpenCRVS [OpenHIM](http://openhim.org/) interoperability layer.

-Given the [https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country](variety of administrative divisions between nations), and the unique nature of the organisational, local government operational structure of a nation, ... and given the variety of digital capabilities and stages of digital readiness of a nation, ...
+Given the [variety of administrative divisions between nations](https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country), and the unique nature of the organisational, local government operational structure of a nation, ... and given the variety of digital capabilities and stages of digital readiness of a nation, ...

 ...
 OpenCRVS does not attempt to prescribe the style or nature of it's resource dependencies.
 Instead it is encouraged that this package be bespokely implementated, according to a nation's needs during installation.